yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 }
 ```

-Let's check that we still do round trip to upstream if request query string parameter `get_time` is not set:
+Let's check that we still perform a round trip to the upstream target if the request query string parameter `get_time` is not set:

 ```bash
 curl http://localhost:8181/my_api_name/get